boxnwhiskr/gbscli/README.md

 ### Create an account and obtain the service credential

-You must register new account with your e-mail address:
+You must register a new account with your e-mail address:

     gbs account create "YOUR-EMAIL-ADDRESS" "YOUR NAME"